Disputing Disputed Accounts

 If you're thinking of buying or refinancing a home soon, take action now.
 Talk to me soon ... and check your Credit Report.
 Both will make your home purchase or financing go more quickly, easily, and successfully ...

-* Are you hoping to Buy or Refinance a home in the Chicagoland, Illinois, Wisconsin area?
+* Are you hoping to Buy or Refinance a home in New Lenox - Chicagoland - IL - Wisconsin area?
 Contact Me today!
-I'll put my 37 years of Mortgage experience and expertise hard to work on your behalf.
+I'll put my 40 years of Mortgage experience and expertise hard to work on your behalf.

 American Portfolio Mortgage Corp.

-Gene Mundt, Mortgage Originator, a Lender with 37 years of mortgage experience, will offer you exemplary mortgage service and advice when seeking: Conventional, FHA, VA, Jumbo, USDA, & Portfolio Loans in Chicago and the greater Chicagoland region, including:
+Gene Mundt, Mortgage Originator, an Originator with 40 years of mortgage experience, will offer you exemplary mortgage service and advice when seeking: Conventional, FHA, VA, Jumbo, USDA, & Portfolio Loans in Chicago and the greater Chicagoland region, including:

 The Lincoln-Way Area, Will County, (New Lenox, Frankfort, Mokena, Manhattan, Joliet, Shorewood, Crest Hill, Plainfield, Bolingbrook, Romeoville, Naperville, etc.), DuPage County, the City of Chicago, Cook County, and elsewhere within IL & WI.